29 June 2023

 16 YEARS OF EARTH HOUR

-In 2007, the first ever Earth Hour inspired the world as 2 million Sydney-siders turned their lights off for one hour, creating a powerful global message on climate change.
+In 2007, the first ever Earth Hour inspired the world as 2 million Sydney-siders turned their lights off for one hour, creating a powerful global message on global heating.

 Earth Hour has now spread across the globe, and this year, an unprecedented 188 countries and territories took part, over 3,000 landmarks switched off their lights and millions of individuals, businesses and organisations across seven continents stepped forward to switch off.